Online Stochastic Matching: New Algorithms and Bounds: Integral arrival rates with uniform stochastic rewards.

-\begin{lemma} LP~\eqref{lp3:stoch-match} is a valid upper bound for the expected offline optimal. \end{lemma} \begin{proof} It suffices to show that the constraint \eqref{lp3_extra} is valid (the correctness of the other constraints follows from the previous section).
-Consider a given $S \subseteq \partial(u)$.
-Let $X(I)$ be the number of copies of all edges in $S$ in an offline instance $I$ and $Y(I)$ be the probability that any edge in $S$ is included in an offline optimal on $I$.
-From a straightforward calculation, it follows that $Y(I) \le 1-(1-p)^{X(I)}$ and using linearity of expectation we get,
+\begin{proof} It suffices to show that constraint \eqref{lp3_extra} is valid (the correctness of the other constraints follows from the previous section).
+Let $f_e$ represent the expected number of probes on edge $e$ in an offline optimal algorithm (denoted by $\OPT$).
+Consider a given $S \subseteq \partial(u)$ and let $X_S \in \{0,1\}^{|S|}$ be the indicators for edges in $S$ to be matched in $\OPT$.
+By definition we have $\E[X_S]=\sum_{e \in S} f_e \cdot p$.
+Let $Y_S$ be the (random) number of arrivals of all vertices incident to edges in $S$ during the online phase.
+Observe that $\E[X_S| Y_S] \le 1-(1-p)^{Y_S}$.
+Thus, we have,